lolacod/exclude-format-on-save/README.md

   },
 ```

-Then in each of the language section, change or add the line:
+Then in each of the language section, change or add the line, to make this extension be the default formatter.

 `editor.defaultFormatter": "lolacod.exclude-format-on-save"`